 Picnic Spots with views of Sydney Harbour

-Picnic areas in Sydney to the south and west side of the Sydney Harbour Bridge are some of the most beautiful spots you will find and perfect for those on a short visit to Sydney
+Some of the most beautiful spots for a picnic in Sydney are on the south and west side of the Sydney Harbour Bridge, and they are perfect for those on a short visit to Sydney.

 The Royal Botanic Gardens

-For an impromptu picnic, it is hard to go past the Botanic Garden.
-I am sure you are aware of the view but did you realise that just minutes away from the Macquarie Street gates is David Jones Food Hall or the IGA supermarket at Martin Place?
+For an impromptu picnic, the Botanic Garden is hard to go past.
+I am sure you are aware of the view, but did you realise that just minutes away from the Macquarie Street gates is David Jones Food Hall or the IGA supermarket at Martin Place?
 Stop here and gather your ready-made treats to enjoy in the sun.

 Why picnic here: